 What are dental implants?Dental implants are titanium inserts meant to support false teeth.
 They are surgically implanted and left to fuse into your jaw.
-The implants therefore act as a new "root."
-They can be used to replace any number of teeth, from one to a whole bridge and offer a permanent solution to tooth loss.
+The implants therefore act as a new "root" for your mouth.
+They can be used to replace any number of teeth—from one implant to a whole implant-supported bridge—and they offer a permanent solution to tooth loss.
 In order to be successful, your jawbone must be stable.
 Following tooth loss, the bone can deteriorate around the area where the tooth used to be.
 Provided your jaw is sufficiently strong upon surgery, meaning that no bone graft is necessary, dental implants can actually slow and even stop this deterioration.

-Because of their ability to maintain the integrity of your jaw, dental implants can offer you a better alternative to crowns, which only sit over the area where your tooth used to be.
+Because of their ability to maintain the integrity of your jaw, dental implants can offer you a better alternative to other temporary tooth-replacement options, which only sit over the area where your tooth used to be.
 They also save any perfectly healthy remaining teeth that surround the empty space from being ground and having the bridge cemented to them.

 What types of implants are there?There are many types of dental implants available to meet your specific needs.
 Implants can be used to replace a single tooth, a section of teeth or even an entire bridge.
 Just how many implants you need will be determined by how many teeth you need replaced as well as the evaluation done by the dentist.

 Single tooth replacements are meant for those who need only one tooth replaced, or even a couple teeth that are separate from one another.
 In this instance, one implant is given for each new tooth.